edoardocavazza/unchained/README.md

 }
 ```

-> The Plugin name can be registered via the `Unchained.registerPlugin(name, constructor)` api.
+> The Plugin name may be registered via the `Unchained.registerPlugin(name, constructor)` method.

 A list of available plugins can be found [here](https://github.com/edoardocavazza/unchained/wiki/Plugins).

-### Via querystring.
+### Via querystring

-You can also configure Unchained via querystring in the service worker registration url:
+You may also configure Unchained via querystring in the service worker registration url:

 ```js
 navigator.serviceWorker.register(`sw.js?unchained={"plugins":["env", "text"]}`);